 Reading and Chapter Problems: Make good use of your textbook.
-For this course we are using Introductory Chemistry, Concepts and Connections, Fifth Edition, by Charles H. Corwin.
-You are also responsible for working the practice problems at the end of each chapter.
+For this course we are using Introductory Chemistry, Concepts and Critical Thinking, Sixth Edition, by Charles H. Corwin (custom published HCC version).
+You are responsible for working the practice problems at the end of each chapter.

 Working on these problems is essential to acquiring a better understanding of the chemistry concepts and will help you prepare for the exams.

-Exams
+Exams & Labs

-Exams will be taken online and will have a time limit.
-They are closed book exams, so please make all efforts to answer honestly.
+Three regular exams will be taken online (from home) and will have a time limit.
+They are intended to be closed book exams, so please make every effort to answer honestly.
+The final exam will be given in person on the lab day (Friday) during Finals Week.